 There are several signs and symptoms associated with the development of ARDS, including:

 - Muscle weakness and fatigue

-The chest radiograph of a patient with ARDS will show bilateral opacities or infiltrates and the image will resemble a ground-glass appearance.
+The chest radiograph of a patient with ARDS will often show bilateral opacities or infiltrates, and the image will have a ground-glass appearance.

 ARDS Practice Questions:

 1. What is Acute Respiratory Distress Syndrome (ARDS)?

 An acute respiratory failure following systemic or pulmonary insult, diffuse, non-cardiogenic, profound hypoxia and inflammatory lung injury leading to increased pulmonary vascular permeability, increased lung weight, and loss of aerated tissue.

 2. What are the clinical hallmarks of ARDS?